 When I found out that I was pregnant, I scoured the list of approved obstetricians and nurse midwives from my insurance company.
 I had a wonderful experience with a certified nurse midwife when I delivered my son.
 She was always attentive and caring, and I never second guessed her medical decision making.
 Sadly, I discovered that she wasn’t an option for this pregnancy; since my experience with her was so pleasant, I was convinced that I wanted to use a nurse midwife this time around.
 I’ve slowly discovered why people use the phrase, “assumptions will make an ass out of you.”
 I regret my assumption that my experience with one specific nurse midwife would equate to a positive experience with another group of nurse midwives.
 I’m sharing my personal experience with selecting the wrong midwives and I’m trying to help you answer the question, “When should you find a new healthcare provider?”

 My pregnancy with my son was relatively uneventful.
-I had hyperemesis (a severe form of morning sickness) that required medication and a few trips to the hospital for IV fluids.
-I had very few non-routine office visits during that pregnancy, but I still developed a good relationship with my nurse midwife.
+I had hyperemesis (a severe form of morning sickness) that required medication and a few trips to the family doctors office for IV fluids.
+I had very few non-routine office visits during that pregnancy, but I still developed a good relationship with my nurse-midwife.
 She came into the hospital on her day off to deliver my son.
 When I had a hemorrhage following his delivery, she helped to keep me calm and my faith in her never wavered.
-I can even laugh that she managed to lose a suture needle post delivery and they had to x-ray me to look for it; the needle disappeared in the process of trying to stop my hemorrhage.
+I can even laugh that she managed to lose a suture needle post-delivery and they had to x-ray me to look for it; the needle disappeared in the process of trying to stop my hemorrhage.
+Whilst we might be able to laugh about this now, it is quite dangerous and careless of this medical institution to have lost a needle like that, especially whilst trying to stop a hemorrhage.
+Of course, a lot of medical surgeries and practices purchase their equipment from a custom needle manufacturer.
+This helps them to ensure that their needles are perfect for whatever task they’re facing, allowing the doctors and nurses to help people more effectively.
+This might be something to look out for when selecting a new healthcare provider.
+By having the correct tools, they should be able to ensure better care for their patients.

 I never anticipated the complications that would arise with my second pregnancy, so I put little forethought into how a nurse midwife would handle them.
 One of the most important questions that anyone considering using a nurse midwife should consider is: who will handle your care in the event that complications arise?
 Depending on where you live and the hospital that the nurse midwife is affiliated with, the vast majority of important healthcare decisions may be made by a physician that you have no familiarity with and vice versa.
 Luckily the complications weren’t more severe, because if there was any injury to the baby, I may have had to have sought legal advice on birth injury claims from a lawyer with expertise in that area.